“Intentional days create a life on purpose.”—Adrienne Enns

 I learned about the five second rule from my personal development reading late last year.
 Here’s what Mel Robbins says about the five second rule, “If you have an impulse to act on a goal, you must physically move within 5 seconds or your brain will kill the idea.”
 To keep yourself from procrastinating or getting off track, try this rule out on something as simple as working out.
 As soon as you think you should be working out, take action and go put on your workout clothes, lace up and get after it.

-If you want to live intentionally, you’ve got to understand that you’ll be constantly fighting your brain.
+If you want to get better at intentional living, you’ve got to understand that you’ll be constantly fighting your brain.
 Once you know this rule, you’ll be golden!

 I know this is a lot to remember, but I sincerely hope you take one of these tips (or all) and apply it to help you with living life more purposefully!